 What Is the Difference Between an F1 Visa and an M1 Visa?

 Students who attend full-time degree programs at schools approved by U.S. Immigration and Customs Enforcement (ICE) need to obtain an F1 Visa.
-These schools must be in compliance with the Student and Exchange Visitor Program (SEVP).
-Students who hold F1 visas can transfer schools and still retain their visa.
+These schools must comply with the Student and Exchange Visitor Program (SEVP).
+Students who hold F1 visas can transfer schools and still retain their visas.

 Students who wish to enter the United States to enroll in vocation programs, such as mechanical studies, technical studies, flight school, culinary schools, or language programs, need to obtain an M1 visa.